belu/noisefx/README.md

 # noisefx
 JavaFX Noisy Background

-Example application on how to create noisy background with:
+Example application on how to create noisy background via:
 * CSS
 * WritableImage